LATEST UPDATES FOR THE WOLFSON LIBRARY

 The Wolfson Library is now open 24/7 for college members.

-The Wolfson library has services to help you through your quarantine period including book delivery, virtual study sessions and loans of jigsaw puzzles.
+The Wolfson library has services to help you through your quarantine period including book delivery, virtual study sessions and loans of jigsaw puzzles (we also have a number of online jigsaw puzzles too).
 Please see the guidance for students who must quarantine for more details.

 Undergraduate Pre-Arrival Reading LIsts

 The Lee Seng Tee Library (Lee Library) is open to all current students, fellows, CRAs and staff of Wolfson College, as well as Visiting Fellows and Scholars.
-We have a pdf guide and two induction videos to help you get started:
+We have a pdf guide to help you get started:

 Read on below for more detailed information including our Library Teaching and Learning Philosophy.